M2000Interpreter/Environment/utf8/textp0.frm.utf8.txt

 End If
 End Sub

-Private Sub view1_BeforeNavigate2(ByVal pDisp As Object, Url As Variant, flags As Variant, TargetFrameName As Variant, PostData As Variant, Headers As Variant, Cancel As Boolean)
+Private Sub view1_BeforeNavigate2(ByVal pDisp As Object, Url As Variant, Flags As Variant, TargetFrameName As Variant, PostData As Variant, Headers As Variant, Cancel As Boolean)
 If look1 Then
 look1 = False:  lookfirst = False